driplineorg/dripline-cpp/documentation/source/configuration.rst

 Dripline Parameters
 ===================

-All dripline-based applications must have a common set of configuration parameters.
+All dripline-based applications must have a common set of mesh configuration parameters.
-These parameters are indicated by the key ``dripline``.
+These parameters are grouped in the configuration with the key ``dripline_mesh``.

 Explanation of Parameters
 -------------------------

-Here is the possible set of parameters for the ``dripline`` block, with a short description of each one:
+Here is the possible set of parameters for the ``dripline_mesh`` block, with a short description of each one:

 .. code-block:: YAML

-    dripline:
-        auth-file: (string) path to the authentications file (absolute paths are recommended)
+    dripline_mesh:
+        broker: (string) address of the broker
+        broker_port: (unsigned int) port for exchanging AMQP messages with the broker
-        requests-exchange: (string) name of the requests exchange
+        requests_exchange: (string) name of the requests exchange
-        alerts-exchange: (string) name of the alerts exchange
+        alerts_exchange: (string) name of the alerts exchange
-        max-payload-size: (unsigned int) maximum payload size in bytes
+        max_payload_size: (unsigned int) maximum payload size in bytes
-        loop-timeout-ms: (unsigned int) time used in loops for checking for application shutdown in milliseconds
+        loop_timeout_ms: (unsigned int) time used in loops for checking for application shutdown in milliseconds
-        message-wait-ms: (unsigned int) timeout for waiting for a message in milliseconds
+        message_wait_ms: (unsigned int) timeout for waiting for a message in milliseconds
-        heartbeat-routing-key: (string) routing key for sending and receiving heartbeat messages
+        heartbeat_routing_key: (string) routing key for sending and receiving heartbeat messages
-        hearteat-interval-s: (unsigned int) interval for sending heartbeats in seconds
+        hearteat_interval_s: (unsigned int) interval for sending heartbeats in seconds
-        return-codes:
+        return_codes:
           - name: (string) return-code name (must be unique)
             value: (unsigned int) return-code value (must be unique)
             description: (string) human-readable description of what the return-code means